AdityaSaraf/primeapeNLP/README.md

 2 Mother of twins are a 31-year-old cow named Curve
 ```

 Note: In some files in the original dataset, the highlights introduce new information.
 An example of this is file `008fc24ca9f4c48a54623bef423a3f2f8db8451a.story`, in which all four highlights introduce information entirely absent from the article.
-Generated output for `008fc24ca9f4c48a54623bef423a3f2f8db8451a.story`:
+The generated output for `008fc24ca9f4c48a54623bef423a3f2f8db8451a.story` is as follows:

 ```
 1 (CNN) -- Michael Jackson, the show-stopping singer whose best-selling albums -- including "Off the Wall," "Thriller" and "Bad" -- and electrifying stage presence made him one of the most popular artists of all time, died Thursday, CNN has confirmed.